Gradient-free neural topology optimization: Towards effective fracture-resistant designs

-Table \ref{fig:tradeoff} illustrates the trade-off present while choosing the latent space dimensionality.
+Table \ref{fig:tradeoff} illustrates the trade-off present while choosing the dimensionality of the latent space.
 Models with larger latent dimensionality are easier to train (requiring less compression).
 On the other hand, larger dimensionality hinders the optimization performance of gradient-free optimizers.
 In our study, the latent dimensionality of 256 was found to balance these two factors best.

 Similarly, the optimal population size (number of samples for an update of the gradient-free optimizer), is also governed by a trade-off.
-In this case, it is the frequency of the updates (lower population -- more frequent updates) against the quality of the updates (higher population -- better estimation of the optimal update).
+In this case, it is the frequency of the updates (lower population -- more frequent updates) compared to the quality of the updates (higher population -- better estimation of the optimal update).
 In that regard, the population size on the order of 10 samples provides the best performance.